leoreinaux/bitcore-node/docs/development.md

 cd ../bitcore-node
 npm install
 ```
-**Note**: If you get a message about not being able to download bitcoin distribution, you'll need to compile bitcoind from source, and setup your configuration to use that version.
+**Note**: If you get a message about not being able to download bitcoin distribution, you'll need to compile smartcashd from source, and setup your configuration to use that version.

 We now will setup symlinks in `bitcore-node` *(repeat this for any other modules you're planning on developing)*: